UCLA beats Michigan St 86-80 in overtime in First Four game - WTMJ

 They did most of it with starting forward Riley sitting with four fouls, too.

-Riley was back on the floor for a crucial free throw in overtime, and the Bruins survived to make it a good start to their 50th appearance in the NCAA Tournament.
+Once overtime came around, Juzang hit the first two baskets of the extra session to give UCLA the lead.
+Riley was back on the floor for a crucial free throw and the Bruins held on to win in their 50th appearance in the NCAA Tournament.

+“There was no tournament last year, it was taken away from the kids.
+I speak for all coaches, it’s nice to have the kids get a chance to do that,” Cronin said.
+“It’s a big step forward for us, but we have more work to do.”

 UP NEXT